 What can’t be protected in a prenup?

 There are a few things that prenups cannot touch on, regardless if both parties agree to it.
 The best example of that is the fact that prenups cannot outline child support.
 The court will refer to Texas state law for the child support arrangement.
+Similarly, prenups cannot outline spousal support.
+So if Spouse A makes significantly more money than Spouse B, Spouse A may need to provide financial support to Spouse B.

 Does a prenuptial agreement protect future assets or income?